 And his Pazz & Jop Poll ballots, which he sort of lucked into by writing to one of the Village Voice music editors more than a decade and a half ago, are less "critic-y" (i.e. featuring albums and singles I have never heard and really have no interest in) than those of the paid or known critics.
 Looking back at his ballots over the past ten years, we have maybe 60% in common, which is outrageously high in my book.

 In researching an upcoming YACHTOBER post, I came across Tom's blog and then spent the better part of the following two days reading his posts.
-Discovered his ranked list of the 50 Greatest Yacht Rock Songs, then his 50 more songs addendum to that list and then the reason we are here today: the unranked list of Tom Lane's Greatest Yacht Rock Albums posted just a few months ago.
-Here are all but one of those albums*, in chronological order.
+Discovered his ranked list of the 50 Greatest Yacht Rock Songs, then his 50 more songs addendum to that list, and then the reason we are here today: the unranked list of Tom Lane's Greatest Yacht Rock Albums posted just a few months ago.

 No comments: